viditraj/pebble/README.md

 - CUDA 12.0+
 - ~10 GB disk space for datasets

-> **No GPU?** The model architecture and tokenizer code works on CPU.
-> Pretraining will be slow but possible for small experiments.
+> **No GPU?** The model architecture and tokenizer code work on CPU.
+Pretraining will be slow but possible for small experiments.

 ### Setup